dunefox/MAML/docs/sec-steps.rst

 * Not even in the linear separable case, we may expect convergence of the Adaline algorithm;
 * We can only expect to find a good approximation of the optimal choice of weights :math:`w\in\mathbb R^{n+1}`;
-* But this will depend on the choice of the learning rate parameter.
+* But the approximation will depend on the choice of the learning rate parameter.

 In the figure below, the learning rate :math:`\eta` was chosen too large.
 Instead of approximating the minimum value, the gradient descent algorithm even diverges.

 .. plot:: ./figures/python/learning_rate_too_large.py
-    :width: 90%
+    :width: 80%
     :align: center

 In the next figure, the learning rate :math:`\eta` has been chosen too small.